el-jacko/vue-editortable/README.md

 ## TODOs

-A List of TODOs will coming soon!
+A List of TODOs will be coming soon!

 ## Contributions